 - If UE indicates the support of LADN per DNN and S-NSSAI, the AMF provides the LADN Service Area Information per LADN DNN and S-NSSAI to the UE.

-- The AMF enforces the LADN Service Area per LADN DNN and S-NSSAI in the same way as is described in clause 5.6.5 with the difference that the LADN service area is defined per DNN and S-NSSAI.
+- The AMF enforces the LADN Service Area per LADN DNN and S-NSSAI in the same way as is described in clause 5.6.5 with the difference that the LADN service area is defined per DNN and S-NSSAI and the AMF sends an indication to SMF that LADN Service Area Information per LADN DNN and S-NSSAI is activated for the UE.

 - The UE enforces the LADN Service Area per LADN DNN and S-NSSAI, if received from the AMF, in the same way as is described in clause 5.6.5 with the difference that the LADN service area is defined per DNN and S-NSSAI.